-The idea of squatting did not stay confined to a few groups negotiating with councils to house people who were already the responsibility of those councils - all sorts of people began to move into empty property.
-Large communal squats in Endell Street and 144 Piccadilly, central London, attracted sensationalist media coverage, and disclaimers from the family squatting movement, which was intent on acquiring a respectable image.
-This early division in the squatting movement between 'families' and 'single people' has been a major weakness of the movement, playing into the hands of the authorities, who themselves define people without children and communal groups as 'those who have no genuine housing need'.
+However, the idea of squatting didn't stay confined to a few groups negotiating with councils to house people who were already the responsibility of those councils.
+All sorts of people began to move into empty property.
+Large communal squats attracted sensationalist media coverage and disclaimers from the 'family' squatting movement, which was intent on acquiring a respectable image.
+This early division between 'families' and 'single people' has been a major weakness, playing into the hands of the authorities who define people without children as having 'no genuine housing need'.

-The movement of the 1970s achieved a number of things - in addition to providing housing for thousands of people.
-Squatters have struggled successfully against property speculators(e.g. Parfett and Myrdle Streets, Stepney, and Tolmers Village, Camden); prevented senseless destruction of good housing (e.g. St Agnes Place, Lambeth); forced councils to rehouse people (e.g. Elgin Avenue, Paddington); and simply by their existence, they have confronted authorities with their inadequacies and given shelter to those who suffer as a result of those inadequacies (squats all over the country too numerous to name).
+The movement of the 1970s achieved a number of things-in addition to providing housing for thousands of otherwise homeless people.
+Squatters have struggled successfully against property speculators, prevented destruction of good housing and, simply by their existence, have confronted authorities with their inadequacies.
+For a history of squatting-the Real Story (REFERENCES).